Annual Services Survey

 In addition to allowing the study of the changes occurring in the sector studied, the other main uses are the following:

-- To satisfy the demands for information required by international organizations, in particular by the Statistical Office of the European Union (EUROSTAT) and to comply with the requirements of the SBS European Regulations (Regulation 295/2008 of the European Parliament and Council on structural business statistics ) and FATS (Regulation 716/2007 of the European Parliament and Council on the structure and activity of affiliates).
+- To satisfy the information requirements of the international organisations, in particular by the Statistical Office of the European Communities (EUROSTAT) and to comply with the requirements of the Regulation 2019/2152 of the European Parliament and of the Council on European business statistics (EBS Regulation) and its Implementing Act 2020/1197, specifically as regards of its tables referring to structural business statistics.

 - Provide basic information for National Accounting.